 The next evaluation stage should, if possible, include an internationally recognized method of validation to assess the whole methodology in an objective way.
 Any marker which causes difficulties in any of the laboratories involved in this evaluation phase should be rejected for subsequent use.
-Ideally, as from empirical experience most errors in the analysis of large variety collections seem to arise from scoring errors, construction of databases should be based on duplicate samples (e.g. different sub-samples of seed from the same variety), analyzed in different laboratories.
-Since the sub-samples (or DNA extracts from them) can be exchanged in the event of any discrepancy, this approach is very effective in highlighting sampling errors, or those due to heterogeneity within the samples, and eliminates possible laboratory artifacts (systematic errors).
+As most errors in the analysis of large variety collections seem to arise from scoring errors, construction of databases should be based on duplicate samples (e.g. different sub-samples of seed from the same variety), analyzed by more than one laboratory.
+Since the sub-samples (or DNA extracts from them) can be exchanged in the event of any discrepancy, this approach is very effective in highlighting sampling errors, or those due to heterogeneity within the samples, and eliminates possible laboratory artifacts.